Why Workplace Needs Assessments are Better than Occupational Health Assessments for Neurodivergent Employees

 Conclusion

 While occupational health assessments play a vital role in supporting general employee health and well-being, workplace needs assessments offer a more targeted, practical, and empathetic approach for neurodivergent employees.
-By focusing on personalised adjustments, legal compliance, and proactive support, these assessments create a work environment where employees with dyslexia or ADHD can thrive.
+By focusing on personalised adjustments, legal compliance and proactive support, these assessments create a work environment where neurodivergent employees can thrive.
 This tailored approach not only benefits the employees but also enhances overall organisational productivity and inclusivity.

 Keep up to date with our weekly hints, tips and news.